 His resume includes performances with Charles Tolliver, DJ Logic, Nat Reeves, Benito Gonzalez, Brandee Younger, Zaccai Curtis, Tarus Mateen, Duane Eubanks, and Marc Cary, whose project “The Harlem Sessions” features Casey as an original member.
 Through his apprenticeship with Cary (which began two months after graduating from Hartt in 2015), he has performed at the NYC Winter Jazz Fest, Lincoln Center, NYC SummerStage, Ginny’s Supper Club, and Cape May’s Exit Zero Jazz Festival.
 After selling out his NYC debut as a leader at the legendary Minton’s in September 2016, Casey went on to accomplish an incredible feat: his PledgeMusic crowdfunding campaign for “The Sound of Surprise” reached 124% funded and was covered by leading music industry blogs such as Hypebot & CDBaby.
 "The Sound of Surprise” was recorded in early 2016 at the Side Door in Old Lyme, Connecticut, which Downbeat Magazine calls 'one of the best jazz clubs worldwide'.

-Mike's new single, an exciting, dynamic, modern re-imagination of The Beatles' Norwegian Wood (Live from Sofar Sounds NYC); has already surpassed 120,000 streams since its 9/12 release.
-The single is currently featured on Spotify's official 'State of Jazz' playlist.
+Mike's new single, an exciting, dynamic, modern re-imagination of The Beatles' Norwegian Wood (Live from Sofar Sounds NYC); has already surpassed 280,000 streams worldwide since its 9/12/17 release.
 Mike also curated his second official playlist for JAY-Z's TIDAL in conjunction with the release.
 Recent press includes Jazz in Europe (Netherlands), Somewhere Soul (UK), and BRIC (NYC).

 His trio's format is inspired (but not bound) by jazz icon Sonny Rollins, the pioneer of the "pianoless" saxophone trio - which is evidenced in this 2014 video featuring Rollins and Casey in conversation.